Dr. Laura Bolt

 Background

 Dr. Laura Bolt is a primatologist who holds degrees from the University of Cambridge (UK), University of Toronto, and Queen’s University (Canada).
-Her research interests include primate vocal communication, primate behavioural ecology, and forest fragmentation.
-Dr. Bolt’s research is of broad interest to the general public and has received international media attention, with coverage by news agencies including National Geographic, Reuters, the UK’s Daily Mail, Science Daily, Tech Explorist, and Mirage News.
+Her research interests include primate behavioural ecology, primate communication, and forest fragmentation.
+Dr. Bolt’s publications have been named editor’s choice in American Journal of Biological Anthropology and most-cited in Primates and American Journal of Primatology.
+Her research is of broad interest to the general public and has received international media attention, with coverage by news agencies including National Geographic, Reuters, the UK’s Daily Mail, Science Daily, Tech Explorist, Mirage News, and The Cleveland American.

 Dr. Bolt’s published and ongoing work also focuses on vocalization usage in the ring-tailed lemur (Lemur catta), a social primate endemic to Madagascar that is one of the best living models of group-living primate ancestors.
 Dr. Bolt’s work to date has demonstrated the complexity and sophistication of communication systems in social lemurs.